Product structures in Floer theory for Lagrangian cobordisms: Product structure

 Again, to find this relation we argue the same way as for Relation \eqref{rel-xx}.
 First, let us remark that one term in this relation already vanishes for energy reasons.
 More precisely, by definition we have:

 but $b^{(2)}(f^{(1)}(x_2),f^{(1)}\circ d_{0-}(\gamma_1))=0$ because such a term would count negative energy curves which is not possible, see Figure \ref{brisure_imposs}.
-Indeed, if there exist pseudo-holomorphic curves $u\in\cM^0(q;\bs{\delta}_1,\gamma_1,\bs{\delta}_2)$ and $v\in\cM^0(q;\bs{\zeta}_2,\gamma_{1,2},\bs{\zeta}_1)$, then the energies of these curves are given by (see Section \ref{action_energie}):
+Indeed, if there exist pseudo-holomorphic curves $u\in\cM^0(q;\bs{\delta}_1,\gamma_1,\bs{\delta}_2)$ and $v\in\cM^0(\gamma_{1,2};\bs{\zeta}_1,q,\bs{\zeta}_2)$, then the energies of these curves are given by (see Section \ref{action_energie}):

-The energy of a non-constant pseudo-holomorphic curve is always strictly positive and the action of Reeb chords is also always positive, so the existence of $v$ implies that $q$ is an intersection point with a strictly negative action, which then contradicts existence of $u$.
+The energy of a non-constant pseudo-holomorphic curve is always strictly positive and the action of Reeb chords is also always positive, so the existence of $v$ implies that $q$ is an intersection point with a strictly negative action, which then contradicts the existence of $u$.

-The other terms of Relation \eqref{rel-xc} are defined by a count of unfinished buildings such that some levels are in a pseudo-holomorphic building, and so their components can be glued.
-After gluing, we get unfinished buildings in the following products of moduli spaces
+The other terms of Relation \eqref{rel-xc} are defined by a count of unfinished buildings of height $0|1|0$, $1|1|0$ or $2|1|0$.
+In each case, either the curves in the middle level form a pseudo-holomorphic building, or the curves in the middle level and on floor $-1$, or the curves on floors $-1$ and $-2$ form a building.
+In any case, after gluing, we get unfinished buildings in the following products of moduli spaces

 Now, in order to get the relation, we have to find the broken curves in the boundary of the compactification of these products, i.e. broken curves in: